Lectric XP Step-Thru Review

 The XP comes in step-thru (tested) and step-over frames.
 The step-thru version we tested has a very low standover height that makes it quite easy to get on and off the bike.
 Lectric claims a weight limit of 275 lbs, but they don't specify a user height range on their website.
 We reached out to them and they told us that it is made to fit riders between 5'0" and 6'4".
 There is quite a large range of seat and handlebar height adjustability, and our six-foot-tall tester was able to find a suitable seat height for comfortable pedaling.
 The seated position is comfortable, relaxed, and upright.
 The seat itself is quite comfortable, as are the ergonomic grips.
 We also found the mechanical disc brakes to be adequately powerful for controlling your speed and stopping, and the 7-speed Shimano Tourney drivetrain didn't give us any issues.

-The XP also comes loaded with features that help to enhance the rider experience.
+The XP also comes loaded with user-friendly features as standard equipment.
 Fenders front and rear help to ward off splashes from puddles or spray from wet roads.
 It also comes with head and tail lights, turned on by pressing and holding the up arrow on the controls, for increased visibility or riding at night.
 A sturdy rear rack is designed to hold up to 55 lbs of cargo, and ours even came with some Lectric-branded panniers that can fit over the rack to help carry your gear.
 The XP can also be folded down to less than half its size for storage or transportation.

 Considering its smaller 500Wh battery size, we were quite impressed with the Letric XP in our range testing.
 Sure, it was bested by other models with larger batteries, but that's only because it has 20-25% less battery storage than those bikes.
 Perhaps the most impressive aspect of its performance in our range test was the fact that it had one of the highest average speeds at 16.3 mph on our rolling test course.